Binning is sinning: morphological light-curve distortions due to finite integration time: Abstract

 \section{Abstract}

-We explore how finite integration times or equivalently temporal binning induces morphological distortions to the transit lightcurve.
+We explore how finite integration times or equivalently temporal binning induces morphological distortions to the transit light-curve.
 These distortions, if uncorrected for, lead to the retrieval of erroneous system parameters and may even lead to some planetary candidates being rejected as ostensibly unphysical.
-We provide analytic expressions for estimating the disturbance to the various lightcurve parameters as a function of the integration time.
-These effects are particularly crucial in light of the long-cadence photometry often used for discovering new exoplanets by for example \emph{CoRoT} and the \emph{Kepler Mission} (8.5 and 30 minutes).
-One of the dominant effects of long integration times is a systematic underestimation of the lightcurve derived stellar density, which has significant ramifications for transit surveys.
+We provide analytic expressions for estimating the disturbance to the various light-curve parameters as a function of the integration time.
+These effects are particularly crucial in light of the long-cadence photometry often used for discovering new exoplanets by, for example, \emph{Convection Rotation and Planetary Transits (COROT)} and the \emph{Kepler Mission} (8.5 and 30\,min).
+One of the dominant effects of long integration times is a systematic underestimation of the light-curve-derived stellar density, which has significant ramifications for transit surveys.
 We present a discussion of numerical integration techniques to compensate for the effects and produce expressions to quickly estimate the errors of such techniques, as a function of integration time and numerical resolution.
-This allows for an economic choice of resolution before attempting fits of long-cadence lightcurves.
+This allows for an economic choice of resolution before attempting fits of long-cadence light-curves.
+We provide a comparison of the short- and long-cadence light-curves of TrES-2b and show that the retrieved transit parameters are consistent using the techniques discussed here.